pgroenbaek/drop-party-chest/README.md

 ### Chest Value Notifications
 In the plugin settings you can enable the "Chest value notification" setting to receive notifications when the chest value exceeds a certain threshold.

+To receive notifications you will need to have the chest interface open.

 By default, the threshold is set to 100k, and it can be adjusted using the "Chest value threshold" setting.